Amerique82/Amerique82/README.md

 ## Featured Projects

-Coming soon... because every good drama queen knows how to make an entrance! 🎭
+Dive into my GitHub!
+There’s a lot in there.
+After all, every drama queen knows how to make an entrance 🎭

 ## What I'm Up To